top of page

 Before Your Session

 You’ll fill out a brief intake form so I can understand your history, your symptoms, and your goals.
 We’ll talk about what you’ve already tried and what hasn’t worked.
+I’ll also explain what MFR is, answer questions, and make sure you feel comfortable with the process.

 You can wear: